w3f/General-Grants-Program/grants/speculative/bit-country.md

 ### Overview
   * **A brief description of the project.**

       In Bit.Country, you can create your own space, communities, economics, and digital assets (NFTs).
 The dapp offers both a classical web view and a 3D in-browser view of the country.
-The decentralized marketplace allows users to trade their digital assets with each other.
+The decentralized marketplace allows users to trade their digital assets (NFTs) with each other.

     **Countries**